superfly/docs/metrics-and-logs/error-codes.html.md

 * Connection pools to external services like databases are exhausted
 * Connections to external services from your app are slow

 #### PR02: Machine not found

 The Fly proxy couldn't find a specific machine ID after the request was forwarded from an edge proxy.
-The VM was likely was shutdown between when the proxy received the request and when it got forwarded.
+The VM was likely shut down between when the proxy received the request and when it got forwarded.
 This error is most common during [`bluegreen` deployments](https://fly.io/docs/reference/configuration/#picking-a-deployment-strategy).

 #### PR03: No candidate machines found after retries